-8.4.29 Stakeholder/Community Involvement
+8.4.29 Outreach and Engagement

-Stakeholder/community involvement was added as a RMS by IRWM stakeholders during development of the 2007 IRWM Plan to address previous Objective A (now Objective B): Maximize stakeholder/community involvement and stewardship.
+Stakeholder/community involvement was added as a RMS by IRWM stakeholders during development of the 2013 IRWM Plan to address the previous Objective A (now Objective B): Maximize stakeholder/community involvement and stewardship.
 Stakeholder and community involvement continues to be an important component of IRWM planning in the Region.
 There are many examples of how this RMS is being implemented in the Region: